In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 Finally, there are service tools such as Help Desk, Feedback Forms, and Knowledge Base that allow the customer support team to offer better service to customers and prospects alike.

-- EngageBay allows you to run as many deal pipelines as you need to.
+- EngageBay allows you to run as many deal pipelines as you need.
 You can use the preset filters to categorize active pipelines.

 - With EngageBay, you can track and get insights into what your customers do and how they behave on your website.

-- If your sales team failed to meet their quotas due to a lack of enthusiasm, EngageBay’s sales gamification feature allows you to create a friendly competition among your sales reps to encourage them to put in their best.
+- If your sales team failed to meet their quotas due to a lack of enthusiasm, I love that EngageBay’s sales gamification feature allows you to create a friendly competition among your sales reps to encourage them to put in their best.

-Pricing: EngageBay has a free version.
-Basic plans cost $13.79 per user a month.
-Growth plans cost $45.99 per user monthly.
-Pro plans cost $91.99 per user monthly.
+Pricing: EngageBay has a free version, with paid plans priced per user per month.
+Basic plans cost $12.74 monthly.
+Growth plans cost $55.24 monthly.
+Pro plans cost $101.99 monthly.

 Tips for Making Sales Projections

-While the process of creating a sales projection is pretty simple, it can be difficult to get accurate numbers.
-Here are some tips for making sure your sales projections are accurate and trustworthy.
+If you’re starting the sales projection process from scratch, it can be difficult to get accurate numbers.
+Here are my tips for making sure your sales projections are informative and trustworthy.

 1. Know your sales figures.

 A sales projection should be rooted in actual data.
-Before making a projection, calculate your past and current sales figures.
+Before making a projection, I recommend calculating your past and current sales figures.

 Figure out how much revenue your business has generated in the past couple of months.
 Then, analyze your current sales pipeline, including prospects, leads, and closed deals.
 Calculate your win rates and conversion rates, and use these figures to project the number of deals you’ll likely close in the near future.